Cleaning Terracotta Tiles – when done properly, it helps preserve a natural material for decades.

 Cleaning Agents – What Is Suitable and What Should Be Avoided

-PH-neutral cleaning agents are the only safe choice for regular cleaning.
+pH-neutral cleaning agents are the only safe choice for regular cleaning.
 They do not attack the impregnation and help maintain the tile’s natural moisture balance.
 Many conventional household cleaners—such as dishwashing detergents—contain grease-dissolving additives, fragrances, and colorants that are not compatible with porous materials.

 Caption